anniehedgpeth/chefkata/README.md

-# chefkata
+**If you're following along with me, feel free to fork this repo from the master branch to have a repo of your own off of which to branch.**

-Working through a tutorial developed by [Michael Hedgpeth](https://github.com/mhedgpeth/chef-by-example) and branching daily to learn.
-I'm tracking my steps in my [workflow repo](https://github.com/anniehedgpeth/workflow).
+I'm working through a tutorial developed by [Michael Hedgpeth](https://github.com/mhedgpeth/chef-by-example) and branching daily to learn.
+Go to his repo for the kata steps.

 # Create a new repo for today's kata (or just branch the repo)
- - from code/chef/work create a new repo `chef generate repo chefkata4`
+ - from code/chef/work create a new repo `chef generate repo chefkata<#>`
- - create /code/chef/work/chefkata4/.chef and copy the user pem inside the .chef directory
+ - create /code/chef/work/chefkata<#>/.chef and copy the user pem inside the .chef directory
  - generate knife.rb "generate knife config" for that org to put in .chef folder, too

 # Create a new cookbook branch
- - from code/chef/work/chefkata4/cookbooks `git clone https://github.com/anniehedgpeth/chefkata.git`
+ - from code/chef/work/chefkata<#>/cookbooks `git clone https://github.com/anniehedgpeth/chefkata.git`
- - from code/chef/work/chefkata4/cookbooks/chefkata create a branch, name it, and switch to it  `git checkout -b <branch-name>`
+ - from code/chef/work/chefkata<#>/cookbooks/chefkata create a branch, name it, and switch to it  `git checkout -b <branch-name>`

 # Add the second cookbook for the runlist
  - add the ubuntu cookbook to that cookbooks directory and make sure it converges `git clone https://github.com/anniehedgpeth/ubuntu-14-hardening.git`
 `berks install`
 `berks upload`

 Any time I change the cookbook, from that cookbook’s directory, I need to:
  - bump the version in `metadata.rb` or it won't upload the new one